bambora/dev.bambora.com/source/includes/na/take_payments/_payment_card.md

 ## Purchases and Pre-Auth's

-A Payment processes the credit card right away.
-A Pre-authorization (aka “pre-auth”) checks to see if the customer has the funds available without actually charging them.
+A payment processes the credit card right away.
+A pre-authorization (aka “pre-auth”) checks to see if the customer has the funds available without actually charging them.
 After a pre-auth you will want to “complete” the payment for less than or equal to the original pre-auth amount.

 Set the Credit Card object’s “complete” value to true to complete a payment after a pre-auth, or to just push the payment through in the first place without pre-auth.